iBDFrankfurt/APProVe-Manual/docs/user/management/clinic.md

 ---
 # This is the title of the article
-title: Einführung
+title: Kliniken
 # This is the icon of the page
-icon: any

 # This control sidebar order
-order: 1
+order: 0
 # Set author
 author: Timo Schneider
 # Set writing time
-date: 2022-07-20
+date: 2022-10-17
 # A page can have multiple categories
 category:
-- Introduction
+- Administration
 # A page can have multiple tags
 tag:
-- Introduction
+- Klinik
 # this page is sticky in article list
 sticky: false
 # this page will appear in starred articles